Blocked Coronary Artery Thallium Stress Test

-Thallium stress testing is an effective tool for evaluating the patient with angina.
+Thallium stress testing is an effective tool for detecting coronary artery disease.

 How Thallium Stress Testing Works

 The thallium stress test identifies areas of the heart muscle that receive reduced blood flow from narrowed or blocked coronary arteries.
 During the test, thallium is injected into the bloodstream.
 Heart muscle cells collect the thallium in the bloodstream.
 If blood flow is reduced through one of the coronary arteries, then the muscle cells that are supplied by that artery do not collect as much thallium as muscle cells that receive normal blood flow.
 A special camera is used to detect thallium in the heart muscle and a computer constructs images of the heart.
 The images show areas that receive reduced blood flow.

 - ALLHAT Collaborative Research Group: Major outcomes in moderately hypercholesterolemic, hypertensive patients randomized to pravastatin vs usual care: The Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT-LLT).
 JAMA 2002 Dec 18; 288(23): 2998-3007.

 - Bild DE, Bluemke DA, Burke GL, et al: Multi-ethnic study of atherosclerosis: objectives and design.
 Am J Epidemiol 2002 Nov 1; 156(9): 871-81.